yngtodd/chat/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Blank page
-about: Describe this issue template's purpose here.
+about: Not a bug or a feature request?
+Use this!
 title: ''
 labels: ''
 assignees: ''